 5. Entries must be in English or have English subtitles.

-7. Films must be available for screening at the Indy Film Fest May 2-May 12, 2019.
+6. Films must be available for screening at the Indy Film Fest from April 30 - May 10, 2020.

 2. The preferred method for screener submission is online via Vimeo or YouTube.
 Indy Film Fest must be supplied with current password through the end of the festival.